Where in the World are you?

 Donna McKevitt links:

 Donna McKevitt replaced Jocelyn West and stayed with Miranda Sex Garden through to the recording of Fairytales of Slavery and part of the touring that followed.
 During MSG's work on Derek Jarman's film Blue, Donna became deeply involved with the material and went on to create an extraordinary work of music set to Jarman's poetry.
 The song cycle Translucence was released in 1998, but had to be withdrawn almost immediately due to legal issues with Jarman's estate.
 It would be six years before the album was re-released.
+Donna appeared on two Dreadzone albums: Second Light (1995) and Biological Radio (1997).
+In 2007 she worked with Katharine Blake again on the album Midnight Flower.

 Hepzibah Sessa links: